Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/Code/01_Data_Acquisition_and_Understanding/ReadMe.md

 - Data ingestion
 - Data cleanup
 - Data reduction
+- Data exploration
-- Data exploration and visualization
+- Data visualization

-For further information on data feature and defnintion, you can read this document in TDSP public GitHub repo [(link)](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/DataReport/Data%20Defintion.md).
-And, for what information may be present in a data summary report, you can read this document [(link)](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/DataReport/DataSummaryReport.md).
+For further information on data feature and defnintion, you can read this document in TDSP public GitHub repo [(link)](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Data_Report/Data%20Defintion.md).
+And, for what information may be present in a data summary report, you can read this document [(link)](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Data_Report/DataSummaryReport.md).